zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/scoping-your-wikis.md

 # Scoping Your Wikis

-Besides using [Wiki Nodes](./creating-a-node.md) to organize your content, you can create wiki pages in the [Global, Site, or Page Scopes](https://help.liferay.com/hc/articles/360028819992-Widget-Scope).
+Besides using [Wiki Nodes](./creating-a-node.md) to organize your content, you can scope a wiki to the [Global, Site, or Page Scopes](https://help.liferay.com/hc/articles/360028819992-Widget-Scope).

 ## Global